McLean Hospital 115 Mill Street Belmont, MA 02478

 The ITP partners with like-minded organizations looking to integrate technology into the field of psychiatry to improve research and care.
 If you are interested in affiliating your brand with the Technology in Psychiatry Summit, please contact the ITP.

-The 2018 Technology in Psychiatry Summit was held on November 1-2, 2018 at Harvard Medical School’s Joseph B. Martin Conference Center in Boston.
+The 2019 Technology in Psychiatry Summit will be held on October 28-29, 2019 at Harvard Medical School’s Joseph B. Martin Conference Center in Boston.